Semi-discrete modeling of systems of wedge disclinations and edge dislocations via the Airy stress function method: Finite systems of isolated disclinations

 Hence $v_R$ is the only minimizer of problem \eqref{minIaff} for $\Omega=B_R(\xi)$ and $\theta=s\de_\xi$\,.
 Moreover,

 so that

 \end{lemma} In view of \eqref{energysigma} and \eqref{energyairy}, the first equality in \eqref{energyfinite} is the stored elastic energy of a single disclination located at the center of the ball $B_R(\xi)$.
-Observe that, according to the formulation of the mechanical equilibrium problem in the Airy variable \eqref{cauchyvR}, the charge contribution displayed in the second equality in \eqref{energyfinite} adds to the total energy functional of the system, but does not correspond to an energy of elastic nature.
+Observe that, according to the formulation of the mechanical equilibrium problem in the Airy variable \eqref{cauchyvR}, the contribution of the linear term in the second equality in \eqref{energyfinite} adds to the total energy functional of the system, but does not correspond to an energy of elastic nature.